-NOTE: As an alternative to totally draining the waterlines, you may winterize tanks and lines by filling them with non-toxic RV water system antifreeze through the plumbing system.
-This product is available from your dealer and from most RV supply stores and national retail outlets.
+NOTE: As an alternative to totally draining the plumbing system, you may winterize tanks and lines by pumping non-toxic RV antifreeze through the system.
+This product is available from your dealer and from most RV supply stores.
 Follow directions on the container to determine the correct amount to use for your coach.

-Your coach is equipped with a manually operated waterline winterization system for your convenience in winterizing fresh waterlines.
+Your coach is equipped with a manually operated water line winterization system for your convenience in winterizing fresh waterlines.

-The system features a diverter valve with siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
+The system features a diverter valve with suction tube to draw non-toxic RV water system antifreeze into the waterlines.
 There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
 This feature is located near the water pump in the water center or utility compartment.

-Leave Bypass valve handle in "Normal Operation" position if draining water and blowing out waterlines.
-Place in "Bypass" position ONLY when using antifreeze solution in waterlines.
+Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
+Place in BYPASS position ONLY when using antifreeze in waterlines.

-NEVER use automotive antifreeze/ coolant in your RV water system.
+Never use automotive antifreeze/coolant in your RV water system.
 Auto antifreeze contains ethylene glycol which, if ingested, can cause blindness and can be fatal.